IMPACT OF MENTAL ILLNESS

-A mental illness makes the things you do in life hard, like: work, school, and socializing with other people.
-If you think you (or someone you know) might have a mental disorder, it is best to consult a professional.
+A mental illness makes the things you do in life hard, like: work, school and socializing with other people.
+If you think you (or someone you know) might have a mental disorder, it is best to consult a professional as soon as possible.
 Early identification and effective intervention is the key to successfully treating the disorder and preventing future disability.
 A health care professional (doctor, mental health specialist, etc) will connect the symptoms and experiences the patient is having with recognized diagnostic criteria (DSM or ICD) to help formulate a diagnosis.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is published by the American Psychiatric Association and provides a common language and standard criteria for the classification of mental disorders.
-It is most commonly used by clinicians, researchers, psychiatric drug regulation agencies, health insurance companies, pharmaceutical companies and policy makers in North America.
+It is most commonly used in North America.

-The ICD-10 Chapter V: Mental and behavioural disorders, part of the International Classification of Diseases produced by the World Health Organization (WHO), is another commonly-used guide, more so in Europe and other parts of the world.
-The coding system used in the DSM-IV is designed to correspond with the codes used in the ICD, although not all codes may match at all times because the two publications are not revised at the same time.
+The ICD, part of the International Classification of Diseases produced by the World Health Organization (WHO), is another commonly-used guide, more so in Europe and other parts of the world.

 These guides separate mental disorders into a number of categories.
 We’ve listed some of the most common mental disorders below.
 This list is not comprehensive, but is reflective of the most common diagnoses.